 Volunteers are at the centre of many events and are often what makes cultural programming successful.
-Because they are such an important part of an activity, it is crucial to manage your volunteers in a way that makers the experience enjoyable and productive for everybody involved.
+Because they are such an important part of an activity, it’s crucial to manage your volunteers in a way that makes the experience enjoyable and productive for everybody involved.

-In 2018, Culture Days hosted a webinar regarding volunteer management, which you can watch here.
+In 2018, Culture Days hosted a webinar about Volunteer Management.
 The guest speakers were Winnie Wong from the City of Richmond, Karla Ferguson from the Winnipeg Folk Festival and Andrea Field from the Bata Shoe Museum.
-We have pulled from their conversations to bring you a guide to have the best experience possible with your volunteers.
+We’ve pulled from their conversations to bring you a how-to guide to ensure the best experience possible for you and your volunteers.

-If you are working with another organization as part of Culture Days, the venue for your event for example, they may already have an established database of volunteers that you can tap into.
+If you are working together with another organization they may already have an established database of volunteers that you can tap into.
 Social media and e-newsletters can also be a great way to find volunteers.
 Increasing your online presence will help your overall visibility and make people interested in your programming, which in turn will make your potential pool of volunteers grow.
-The web, however, is not the only way to recruit volunteers.
+Online, however, is not the only way to recruit volunteers.
 One of the most effective ways to advertise your opportunity is to stay active within your community, engaging with people in person and letting word-of-mouth work its magic.

 Catering to Volunteers’ Motivations